 Where Kamala Harris stands on the issues

-Senator Kamala Harris, a former presidential candidate, bring a history of votes and positions as she campaigns to become the first woman of color vice president.
+Senator Kamala Harris, a former presidential candidate, brings a history of votes and positions as she campaigns to become the first woman of color vice president.

 Harris, a former prosecutor, has established a voting record as one of the most liberal members of the U.S. Senate, according to GovTrack, an independent nonpartisan website that tracks legislative records.
 Her record, already scrutinized when she ran for president, is sure to be under the microscope once again as she adds her name to the Democratic ticket.